In the previous post, we introduce Siena and walk you through the city and our favorite stores and restaurants.

 After the Opera Museum and Siena Cathedral, go to the beating heart of the city Piazza del Campo and visit Museo Civico to look at the famous frescos by Lorenzetti.
 To finish up the tour, you will climb yet another tower to – Mangia Tower – to soak up the views of the city and the square below.

-On this tour, you will enjoy a visit to the museum of the Contrada, which represent the historical essence of Siena and its neighborhoods.
+On this tour, you will enjoy a visit to the museum of the Contrada, which represents the historical essence of Siena and its neighborhoods.

 Finish your tour by relaxing with a glass of wine and some homemade gelato served right in the Piazza del Campo.